terrabrasilis/terrabrasilis-dashboard-data-model/README.md

 **terrabrasilis-dashboard-data-model** is a set of scripts to create and populate the Dashboard data model () from TerraBrasilis.

+## How to prepare LOIs data?

+Inside the "local-of-interest-processing/" directory, in each biome directory, putting the shape files of each LOI using the pattern.

+The file names are (minimal files for shapefile data):

+ - (municípios) mun.{shp,shx,dbf,prj}
+ - (estados) uf.{shp,shx,dbf,prj}
+ - (unidades de conservação) consunit.{shp,shx,dbf,prj}
+ - (terras indígenas) indi.{shp,shx,dbf,prj}

+The mandatory columns are:

+ - name (for all shapefiles)*
+ - codibge (only for municipalities)

+*The name for municipalities should formatted by concatenation: "name of municipality" + "_" + "name of state"

 ## Getting started

 Initialize private and public data model schema.